Embedded Finite Models Beyond Restricted Quantifier Collapse: Introduction

-This work concerns the setting where we have a theory $T$ in language $L$ and we consider formulas over the language $L_V$ expanding $L$ by predicates in a finite relational signature $V$, with the intention that the interpretation of the $V$ predicates ranges over finite subsets in a model of $T$.
-When we talk about an $L_V$ formula, we always mean a standard first-order formula in this signature.
-Based on the intended semantics mentioned above, two $L_V$ formulas are said to be equivalent (modulo $T$) if they agree over all finite interpretations of $V$ in a model of $T$.
-In past work, such finite interpretations are referred to as \emph{embedded finite models} (for $T$): see \cite{benediktlibkinominimal,benediktsurvey,libkinsurvey}.
-In analogy, we refer to the case where $V=\{P\}$, $P$ a single unary predicate, as an \emph{embedded finite subset}.
-A special kind of $L_V$ formula is a first-order formula built up from $L$-formulas with quantifiers ranging over elements in $V$: we call these \emph{first-order restricted-quantifier formulas} or $1$-RQ formulas for short.
 Prior work has identified conditions in which all sentences of $L_V$ are equivalent to $1$-RQ ones, either over all embedded finite models for a given theory $T$ \cite{3belgians,benediktsurvey,flumziegler,casanovasziegler,belegradekisolation} or over a particular class of such models \cite{baldben}.
 For example, \cite{benediktlibkinominimal} shows such results for a class of theories containing the real field, \cite{belegradekisolation} extends to a class containing Presburger arithmetic, while \cite{flumziegler} gives results for a class that includes the complex field.
 These are sometimes referred to as \emph{restricted-quantifier collapse} (RQC) results in the literature.
 They show that the additional power of quantification over an infinite structure in $L_V$ formulas can be ``compiled away''.
 In the presence of RQC, $L_V$ sentences are, in some sense, no more expressive than traditional first-order logic over finite models.
-Much of this work was motivated from spatial databases, thus an emphasis on the case where the infinite universe is the reals \cite{libkinsurvey}.
+Much of the early work was motivated from spatial databases, thus there was an emphasis on the case where the infinite universe is the real numbers \cite{bpr,libkinsurvey}.
+The above notion of RQC was for a theory, with the compilation producing an equivalent formula over all models of the theory.
+We can also say that a \emph{structure} has RQC if every $L_V$ formula is equivalent to a $1$-RQ one over the structure.
+This is equivalent to the theory of the structure having RQC.

-Although prior research identified some necessary and sufficient conditions for collapse, it is not clear what possibilities there are for the expressiveness of first-order logic on embedded finite models when RQC fails.
-In this paper we make a step towards a more complete picture, by investigating several weakenings of the notion of RQC.
+Previous research focused on the case where RQC holds, and its consequences for the complexity of evaluation.
+It is not clear what happens when RQC fails.
+What can we say about the complexity or the expressiveness of $L_V$ formulas in this case?
+What are the possibilities for the expressiveness of $L_V$ formulas over all models, or over all decidable models?
+In this paper we make a step towards a more complete picture, looking at models that do not have RQC, and investigating several weakenings of the notion of RQC.